A guide to legal work experienceBy Coventry University Careers Service By Coventry University Careers Service

 Law firm open daysBy Jos Weale, Managing Editor, AllAboutLaw By Jos Weale, Managing Editor, AllAboutLaw

-Many law firms offer open days as an option for undergraduates and graduates, both from law and non-law degrees, to come into their offices and find out more about what they
+Many law firms offer open days for undergraduates and graduates, both from law and non-law degrees, to come into their offices and find out more about what they do.

 Law gap yearBy Billy Sexton, Editor, AllAboutLaw.co.uk By Billy Sexton, Editor, AllAboutLaw.co.uk